 Deductive Research approach: Meaning

-Deductive reasoning is a research approach that is based on the general idea for creating particular situations.
-It is a research Approach which is related to Positivism research philosophy.
+Deductive reasoning is a research approach that is based on the general idea of creating particular situations.
+It is a research Approach that is related to Positivism research philosophy.

-Note: During making selection of specific research approaches you are required to consider research objectives.
+Note: During making a selection of specific research approaches you are required to consider research objectives.

 - It is a myth among Chinese community that Man is mortal which is premise.